codybartfast/dirpaths/README.md

 Set Before Get
 --------------
 No `Path` property can be set after it has been got.
-So all gets of a given `Path` property will always return the same value (or all will throw the same exception).
+So all `get`s of a given `Path` property will always return the same value (or all will throw the same exception).

 `Path` can be set any number of times before it it is got.

-By default AppRoot and subdirectories will have a non-null value.
+By default AppRoot and subdirectories will have non-null values.

 The AppRoot Path can be cleared.
 An InvalidOperationException will be thrown if `Path`'s value is got while it is clear.
 (I.e. before a new value